-Qualitative Disclosure

-(a) Information relating to the bodies that oversee remuneration.
-Disclosures should include:

-Name, composition and mandate of the main body overseeing remuneration.
+Qualitative disclosure a) Information relating to the bodies that oversee remuneration.
+Disclosures should include: Name, composition and mandate of the main body overseeing remuneration.
 External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.
 A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches.

-A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.
-Prime Bank has a flexible compensation and benefits system that helps to ensure pay equity, is linked with performance that is understood by employees, and keeps in touch with employee desires and what's coveted in the market, while maintaining a balance with the business affordability.
-The compensation and benefits are reviewed through market and peer group comparison.
-The balanced total rewards help the Bank to attract, motivate and retain talent that produces desired business results.
+A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group. to ensure pay equity, is linked with performance that is understood by employees, and keeps in touch with employee desires and what's coveted in the market, while maintaining a balance with the business affordability.
+The compensation and benefits are reviewed through market and peer (b) Information relating to the design and structure of remuneration processes.
+Disclosures should include: An overview of the key features and objectives of remuneration policy.
+Prime Bank PLC. aims to create a future-oriented, strategic compensation plan in order to attract and retain its talent through using a modern compensation strategy called "Broadbanding Pay Structure".
+This policy applies to all the Full Time and Permanent Employees of Prime Bank

-Remuneration Committee is generally understood to be derived from among the Board.
-The Board of Directors of the Bank the approves remuneration policy accordance with the Remuneration and Increment & Promotion Policy recommended by the Senior Management.
-The policy approved by the Board of Directors is implemented by the Management with the support and/or under the supervision of Human Resources Division.
-The officials are evaluated by a Committee which is formed comprising of AMD, all DMDs and Head of HR.
-The Committee is responsible for Performance Appraisal Rating, Promotion and implementation of the Pay Progression Strategy of the Bank.

-Though the Bank has no permanent external consultant for managing remuneration, but expert opinion may have been sought by the Management, in case to case basis, regarding taxation issues and settlement of end service benefits of the separated employees.

-(b) Information relating to the design and structure of remuneration processes.
-Disclosures should include:

-An overview of the key features and objectives of remuneration policy.

-Whether the remuneration committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that was made.

-Policy Objective: